Have you noticed how few SEO case studies are really out there?

 Want to know something?

-Every single SEO company is building links.
+Every single SEO company is building backlinks.

 Links that aren’t naturally occurring.
 Links that aren’t the outcome of “compelling content” and all of those other fancy terms.

-SEO companies have relationships with editors and writers to drop links and they all have their own private blog networks that they use to give their clients’ websites a boost in the SERPS.
+SEO companies have relationships with editors and writers to drop links and they all have their own private blog networks that they use to give their clients’ websites a boost in the SERPs.
 Nobody is going to come out and publicly admit to doing this.

 This is hands down the number one reason we don’t see a lot of case studies.